Martial law in the Philippines: Under the Aguinaldo administration

-After the outbreak of the Spanish–American War, the exiled leader of the revolution, Emilio Aguinaldo, returned to the Philippines from Hong Kong with American support on May 19, 1898, in order to resume the revolution.
-On May 23, Aguinaldo issued a proclamation in which he assumed command of all rebel Filipino military forces and established a dictatorial government with himself styled as "Dictator" instead of "President" as in his previous "Republic of the Philippines".
+After the outbreak of the Spanish–American War, the exiled leader of the revolution, Emilio Aguinaldo, returned to the Philippines from Hong Kong with American support on May 19, 1898, to resume the revolution.
+On May 23, Aguinaldo issued a proclamation in which he assumed command of all Filipino military forces and established a dictatorial government with himself styled as "Dictator" instead of "President" as in his previous "Republic of the Philippines".

 On June 12, at Aguinaldo's ancestral home in Cavite, Philippine independence was proclaimed and the Act of the Declaration of Independence of the Filipino People, which refers to him as "Dictator", was read.
 On June 18, issued a decree formally establishing his dictatorial government.
 On June 23 another decree signed by Aguinaldo was issued, replacing the Dictatorial Government with a Revolutionary Government, with himself styled as "President" again.
 Eventually this government would be replaced in turn by the proper First Philippine Republic in 1899.

 Under American colonial rule

+Military governor Gen. Arthur MacArthur Jr. placed the country under martial law on December 20, 1900.

 Martial law was proclaimed in Leyte in January 1907.

-Under Japanese Military Administration
+Under Japanese military administration

 On January 2, 1942, after Manila was captured, the commander-in-chief of the Imperial Forces Lt.
 Gen. Masaharu Homma proclaimed martial law in all occupied areas.

 Under the Laurel administration

 President José P. Laurel of the wartime Second Philippine Republic placed the Philippines under martial law in 1944 through Proclamation No. 29, dated September 21.
 Martial law came into effect on September 22, 1944.
-Proclamation No. 30 was issued the next day, declaring the existence of a state of war between the Philippines and the US and Great Britain.
+Proclamation No. 30 was issued the next day, declaring the existence of a state of war between the Philippines, the US and Great Britain.
 This took effect on September 23, 1944.